-Following are the names of each current member of the Board of Directors for whom an affirmative determination of independence was made in 2009:
+Following are the names of each current member of the Board of Directors for whom an affirmative determination of independence was made in 2010:

-Brent D. Baird

-Robert J. Bennett

-C. Angela Bontempo

-Robert T. Brady

-Michael D. Buckley

-T. Jefferson Cunningham, III

-Colm E. Doherty

-Gary N. Geisel

-Patrick W.E.
-Hodgson

-Richard G. King

-Jorge G. Pereira

-Melinda R. Rich

-Eugene J. Sheehy

-Herbert L. Washington
+Brent D. Baird Robert J. Bennett C. Angela Bontempo Robert T. Brady Michael D. Buckley T. Jefferson Cunningham, III Gary N. Geisel Patrick W.E.
+Hodgson Richard G. King Jorge G. Pereira Melinda R. Rich Herbert L. Washington

-The Board of Directors held nine meetings during 2009.
+The Board of Directors held ten meetings during 2010.
 Each of the directors attended at least 75% of the total number of meetings of the Board of Directors and of the committees on which the director served that were held during the time such individual served as a director or a committee member.

-It is the policy of M&T Bank Corporation that all members of the Board of Directors attend its Annual Meetings of Stockholders, absent exigent circumstances.
-All of the 17 nominees standing for election at the 2010 Annual Meeting of Stockholders were elected at last year's Annual Meeting of Stockholders, except for Mr. Geisel, the former chairman of the board and chief executive officer of Provident and Provident Bank, who was appointed as a director of M&T Bank Corporation and M&T Bank in connection with M&T Bank Corporation's acquisition of Provident on May 23, 2009 and the associated merger of Provident Bank with and into M&T Bank.
-Of those 16 nominees, all but one attended last year's Annual Meeting of Stockholders.
+It is the policy of M&T Bank Corporation that all members of the Board of Directors attend its Annual Meetings of Shareholders, absent exigent circumstances.
+All of the 16 nominees standing for election at the 2011 Annual Meeting of Shareholders were elected at last year's Annual Meeting of Shareholders.
+All but one of the 16 nominees attended last year's Annual Meeting of Shareholders.

 Board Leadership Structure.
 Mr. Wilmers serves as the Chairman of the Board and the Chief Executive Officer of M&T Bank Corporation.
-He has held the post of Chief Executive Officer for the past 27 years, excluding a period of 18 months during which Mr. Sadler held such title.
+He has held the post of Chief Executive Officer for the past 28 years, excluding a period of 18 months during which Mr. Sadler held such title.
 He has also served as Chairman of the Board for the majority of these years.
 In light of Mr. Wilmers' significant leadership tenure with the organization, and the fact that he led the company through its growth from a local community bank to one of the top 20 largest commercial banking institutions in the country, the company believes this is an appropriate structure for leadership of the Board of Directors as it fosters, among other matters, effective decision-making and clear accountability.
-Mr. Pereira serves as the lead independent director, a position which he has held for over six years.
+Mr. Pereira serves as the lead independent director, a position which he has held for over seven years.
 As the lead independent director, Mr. Pereira presides over the executive sessions of the non-management directors of M&T Bank Corporation.

 The Board of Directors has delegated its risk oversight duties to the Audit and Risk Committee.
 The Board of Directors receives reports from the Audit and Risk Committee at each of its meetings.
-Further, the Enterprise Wide Risk Management Committee of M&T Bank, which is the primary management-level risk committee, and the risk management officer make regular reports directly to the Audit and Risk Committee.
+Further, the Enterprise-Wide Risk Management Committee of M&T Bank Corporation, which is the primary management-level risk committee, and the M&T Bank risk management officer make regular reports directly to the Audit and Risk Committee.